erosDiffusion/ComfyUI-enricos-json-file-load-and-value-selector/README.md

 ### Trivia:
-This node uses a custom DOM Widget and custom routes.
+- This node uses a custom DOM Widget and custom routes.
+- It's created as request from a use in the L2 discord channel from matteo/qubic
+- not yet in comfyuimanager
+- it's created by telling Claude 3.7 sonnet what to do, with multiple round of "it does not work, fix it" i was just too lazy to read the code, so I have no idea what how it does it